-On July 15, 2010, a long section of the decorative marble lower cornice, located on the building's exterior facade, suddenly fell.
-SK&A's Repair & Restoration Division performed an initial investigation, concluding that the failure was caused by water infiltration through cracked and open mortar joints in the parapet capstone and cornice that expanded during multiple freezing-and-thawing cycles.
-SK&A also identified additional nearby elements of the cornice in need of repair.
+On July 15, 2010, a long section of the decorative marble lower cornice, located on the Hotel Monaco’s exterior façade, suddenly fell.
+An initial investigation was performed, concluding that the failure was caused by water infiltration through cracked and open mortar joints in the parapet capstone and cornice that expanded during multiple freezing-and-thawing cycles.

-SK&A consequently managed the overall design and execution of the historic repairs.
-Crews in the field meticulously removed the unstable portions of cornice.
-In addition to the replacement of the failed pieces, further repairs were completed, including: repointing, Dutchman repairs, face patching epoxy crack injection, pinning and stabilizing of loose and/or exfoliating facade elements and general cleaning of the marble facade with the repair area.
+The design and execution of the repairs to the hotel’s façade included the meticulous removal of unstable portions of the cornice.
+In addition to the replacement of the failed pieces, further repairs were completed, including repointing, Dutchman repairs, face patching epoxy crack injection, pinning and stabilizing of loose and/or exfoliating façade elements, and general cleaning of the marble facade within the repair area.

 Pike & Rose

 The Tides Apartments and Pendry Hotel

 SOUTH BEND, IN